 In the absence of energy benchmarking, building owners have poor understanding of building energy consumption and performance, and policy makers have limited information about the effectiveness of building energy efficiency policies.
-This credit supports objectives of the UBC Neighbourhood Climate Action Plan.
+This information will support building policy refinement.

 - Energy Benchmarking: A methodology for measuring and reporting a buildings energy performance. - ENERGY STAR Portfolio Manager (ESPM): An online reporting tool for measuring and reporting building energy and water consumption created by the US Environmental Protection Agency and established in Canada by Natural Resources Canada. - Qualified service provider: A qualified service provider must be a member in good standing of the Association of Professional Engineers and Geoscientists of British Columbia or the Architectural Institute of BC, or otherwise holds a professional designation in building energy management, efficiency or sustainability (for example, a credential issued by a post-secondary institution or a third-party certification body such as ASHRAE or LEED).